Dedicated Medical Imaging Professionals

 Magnetic Resonance Imaging (MRI)

-Overlake Medical Center is pleased to announce we are one of the first healthcare providers in the United States, and the only one in Bellevue, to offer the Selenia® Dimensions® 3D digital mammography system from Hologic.
+Overlake Medical Center is one of the first healthcare providers in the United States — and the location in Bellevue — to offer the Selenia® Dimensions® 3D digital mammography system from Hologic.

-Nuclear medicine is a subspecialty within the field of radiology.
-It comprises diagnostic examinations that result in images of body anatomy and function.
+Nuclear medicine is a subspecialty within the field of medical imaging.
+It is comprised of diagnostic examinations that result in images of body anatomy and function.

 The fusion of two sophisticated scanning technologies, positron emission tomography and computed tomography, PET/CT shows both metabolic function and anatomical detail in a single exam.